d12frosted/elpa-mirror/gnu/denote-readme.txt

   default), it formats links like `[[denote:IDENTIFIER]]'.
 The user might prefer its simplicity.

+  The description of the link is taken from the target file’s front matter or, if that is not available, from the file name.
+If the region is active, its text is used as the link’s description instead.
+  If the active region has no text, the inserted link used just the identifier, as with the `C-u' prefix mentioned above.

   Inserted links are automatically buttonized and remain active for as long as the buffer is available.
 In Org this is handled by the major
   mode: the `denote:' hyperlink type works exactly like the standard